 How Does an RV Refrigerator Work?

 The first thing you’ll want to ask is, “How does an RV refrigerator work?”
 The answer is not what many people would expect.

 You see, these RV-specific units don’t work in the same way a household unit does.
 Your everyday residential fridge uses a compressor to keep things cool.
 Meanwhile, an RV fridge has zero moving parts and uses ammonia, hydrogen gas, and water to maintain the cold temperatures needed to keep food fresh.
 This type of fridge is called an absorption refrigerator.

 In the simplest terms, an absorption fridge works by using heat to send the fluids mentioned above through various tubes, creating chemical reactions.
-The evaporation and condensation created by these reactions keeps things nice and cool.
+The evaporation and condensation created by these reactions keep things nice and cool.

 When a camper is connected to shore power or a generator, the heat needed to run the camper refrigerator is created by a heating element.
 Otherwise, an open flame produced by propane keeps the fridge up and running.